jeffreykegler/personal/timeline.md

 the language to check its accuracy.
 Chomsky's approach will soon come to dominate linguistics.

+# Term: "Chomskyan parsing"

+In computing, parsing theory mainly follows Chomsky's work in linguistics.
+Parsing is "Chomksyan" if it is guided by a BNF grammar.
+From this point on, most parsers and most parsing theory will be Chomskyan;
+and this timeline will focus on Chomskyan parsing.
+But, as we shall see,
+non-Chomskyan parsing does survive and has its users today.

 # 1957: FORTRAN released

 Backus's team makes the first FORTRAN compiler